ihcsim/promdump/README.md

 # promdump

-promdump captures a data dump of Prometheus metric samples within a certain time range.
+promdump dumps the head and persistent blocks of Prometheus.
+Persistent blocks can be filtered by time range.

 ## Why This Tool

 When debugging users' Kubernetes clusters with restrictive access, I often find it helpful to get access to their Prometheus metrics.
-To reduce the amount of back-and-forth (due to missing metrics, incorrect labels etc.), it makes sense to ask the users to _"get me everything around the time of the incident"_.
+To reduce the amount of back-and-forth with the users (due to missing metrics, incorrect labels etc.), it makes sense to ask the users to _"get me everything around the time of the incident"_.

 The most common way to achieve this is to use commands like `kubectl exec` and `kubectl cp` to compress and dump Prometheus' entire data directory.
 On